flynn-98/electrolyte-mixing-station/README.md

 ## Device Configuration

-Com port addresses for each device can be found [here](data/devices/mixing_stations.json).
+Com port addresses for each device can be found [here](data/devices/hardcoded_values.json).
 To add a new device, simply copy and paste the last device entry, increment the ID and rename the COM port addresses.
 The easiest way to determine these addresses, is to connect the device(s) and go to [PlatformIO's](https://docs.platformio.org/en/latest/integration/ide/vscode.html) *Devices* tab.

 By toggling the booleans, you can activate or deactivate the various com port connections for scenarios where not all connections are needed.

-## Run Experiments
+# Run a Campaign

-Experiments can be run using a command line tool, allowing for a single PC to run tests on multiple mixing stations at once.
+A campaign can be run using a command line tool, with the specifics of the campaign taken from [here](data/config/conductivity_optimiser.json).
 For each device, open a new terminal and run the following command:

 ```
-run-experiment --device_name microtron_01
+run-campaign --device microtron_01
 ```

+**Remember to include the volume of each chemical added to the containers [here](data/recipes/electrolyte_recipe.csv), before beginning the campaign!**

-Run `run-experiment --help` for more information.
-The electrolyte mixing ratios and aspiration variables will be pulled from [here](data/CSVs/electrolyte_recipe.csv) (for now).
+Run `run-campaign --help` for more information.

-**Jump to the [workspace jupyter notebook](Workspace.ipynb) for more guidance on how to use the mixing station!**
+**Jump to the [workspace jupyter notebook](Workspace.ipynb) for more interactive guidance on how to use the mixing station!**

 ## Recommended Extensions